Roots and Radishes

 A scoop of healthy apple crisp with vanilla ice cream on dessert plate with fork.

-1. Step 6: Serve warm or at room temperature with a scoop of vanilla ice cream or whipped cream.
-Note that the filling will set more as the crisp cools, and will be slightly runnier if served immediately.
-Both ways are delish!
+1. Step 6: Serve warm (or at room temp) with a scoop of vanilla ice cream or whipped cream.
+The filling thickens as it cools, so it's delicious whether saucy and warm or fully set.
+YUM!

 Scoop of apple crisp on small cream colored plate with fork.